gt-cec/tmm-hri/README.md

 The video frames will be located in `./Output/human/{CHAR}`.
 Each frame has an RGB image and a depth image, and the folder contans a `pd_human.txt` file (pose data for each frame) and a script `ftaa_human.txt` of the character's actions.

+**NOTE:** VirtualHome has no mechanism for getting the class labels of the `seg_class` output images, which must be reconstructed using the `seg_inst` images and the known object ID -> instance color map from the simulator.
+HOWEVER, the instance color map is not 1:1 -- multiple object classes can and do share an instance color.
+In addition, classes can have multiple colors in the `seg_class` images.
+Therefore some guesswork must be done to figure out the class colors.
+The first time an episode is run, a function `load_colormap()` goes through all the frames to try and match the instances to class colors.
+Where conflicts exist, the user (you) is asked to resolve them.
+Respond to the text prompt with the correct class, and press any key on the window that pops up.

 #### Cleaning Up

 Cleaning Up has two agents rearrange objects in the household over a long time duration.
 The changing environment allows for evaluation on maintaining estimates of belief states over time.
 Agents follow a state machine where they simultaneously go to a random object, pick it up, and place it on a different surface.
 Due to limitations of VirtualHome, we were unable to get episodes to last longer than ~30 pick/place cycles, or around 20 minutes of runtime.